stylewarning/illogical-pathnames/README.txt

 Frequently Asked Questions
 --------------------------

-Q. Why doesn't #P(...) return an illogical pathname object?
+Q. Why doesn't #P(...) specify a literal illogical pathname object?

 This was a pragmatic choice.
 If Common Lisp had a generic function called, say, TRANSLATE-TO-PATHNAME which all relevant Common Lisp